 Chiropractic Treatment For Mid Back Pain

-The mid back is made up of twelve thoracic vertebrae, their interlocking facet joints and discs, along with muscles, tendons, and ligaments that support the structure and allow movement.
-Attached to each vertebra are the ribs.
-The ribs wrap all the way around your body protecting your vital organs.
-This rigid cage does not allow your mid back to bend and twist as much as your neck and lower back so we see much less wear and tear type problems in this area.
+The mid back is made up of twelve thoracic vertebrae and their interlocking facet joints and discs, along with muscles, tendons, and ligaments that support the structure and allow movement.
+Ribs are attached to each vertebra.
+The ribs wrap all the way around your body, protecting your vital organs.
+This rigid cage does not allow your mid back to bend and twist as much as your neck and lower back, so we see much less wear-and-tear type problems in this area.

 Causes of Mid Back Pain

-Mid back pain has many different causes, such as sports injury, poor posture, arthritis, disease, muscle strain, trauma suffered in a car accident, or can even radiate from neck injuries such as a whiplash injury.
+Mid back pain has many different causes, including sports injuries, poor posture, arthritis, disease, muscle strain, trauma suffered in a car accident, or even pain radiating from neck injuries such as whiplash.
 Other common causes can include:

 - Incomplete rehabilitation of past injuries

 - Lack of proper and periodic thoracic spinal alignments

 - Improper workstation setup

 - Physical inactivity